ISPMBern/covid-19/living-review/screening_app_manual/README.md

 ## A paper is not on COVID-19/Sars-CoV-2, what do I do?
 These papers are selected out.
 We do not collect information.
 As the COVID19 checkbox is unselected by default, simply submit the record and it has been registered.

+## Help, the paper I need to screen is in a language I don't understand?!
+Please use google translate to resolve this.
+If this does not work, use the IDONTKNOW button.

 ## How is information saved?
 As soon as you click a submit button, the information is sent to REDCap.
 The response text on the top of the page confirms that the communication with the server was successful.